mk12/sicp/notes/text.md

   (make-complex-from-real-imag (contents n) 0))
 ```

-- In addition to the generic procedure table, we would need a special coercion table.
-- We can modify `apply-generic` to try coercion if there is no specific procedure available for the given types.
-- The big advantage of coercion is that, although we may need to write many coercion procedures, we only need to write specific operation procedures once per type.
+- The big advantage of coercion is that, although we may need to write many coercion procedures, we only need to implement each operation once per type.
+- We could modify `apply-generic` to try coercion if there is no specific procedure available for the given types.
-- It gets more complicated: what if both types can be converted to a third type?
-What if A can be converted to B and then from B to C?
-We have a graph of relations among the types.
+- But it gets complicated.
+What if both types can be converted to a third type?
+What if multiple coercions are required?
+We end up with a graph of relations among types.

 #### Hierarchies of types

-- Integers are a subtype of rationals, which are a subtype of real numbers, and so on for complex numbers.
-- We have supertypes going in the opposite order.
+- We can simplify the problem by using a _type hierarchy_ instead of an arbitrary graph.
+- In the hiearchy, each type is related to supertypes above it and subtypes below it.
-- A simple hierarchy where each type has at most one supertype and most one subtype is called a tower.
+- A _tower_ is a hiearchy where each type has at most one supertype and subtype.
+- Our numeric tower comprises integers, rationals, real numbers, and complex numbers.
 - Coercion then simply becomes a matter of raising the argument whose type is lower in the tower to the level of the other type.
-- We can write fewer procedures by allowing types to _inherit_ the operations on supertypes.
+- We can write fewer procedures by allowing types to _inherit_ their supertype's operations.
-- In some cases we can also lower a value down the type tower.
+- In some cases we can simplify results by lowering a value down the type tower.

 #### Inadequacies of hierarchies

-- In general, a type may have more than one subtype (not a tower).
+- In general, a type may have more than one subtype.
+This is easy to deal with.
-- Having multiple super types is tricky, since the type can be raised via multiple paths to search for a procedure.
+- Allowing multiple super types (known as _multiple inheritance_) is tricky, since the type can be raised via multiple paths to search for a procedure.
-- Large numbers of interrelated types conflicts with modularity.
+- Having large numbers of interrelated types conflicts with modularity.

 ::: highlight
 > Developing a useful, general framework for expressing the relations among different types of entities (what philosophers call "ontology") seems intractably difficult.
 The main difference between the confusion that existed ten years ago and the confusion that exists now is that now a variety of inadequate ontological theories have been embodied in a plethora of correspondingly inadequate programming languages.
 For example, much of the complexity of object-oriented programming languages -- and the subtle and confusing differences among contemporary object-oriented languages -- centers on the treatment of generic operations on interrelated types. [@2.5.fn52]